Pumpkin Muffins Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-a stack of two Pumpkin Muffins, the top one has a bite taken out of it
+a stack of two Pumpkin Muffins, the top one has a bite taken out of it so the moist, fluffy texture is visible.
+There are more pumpkin muffins in the background.

 The transition of the seasons from summer to fall always prompts me to break out the pumpkin puree and start baking.
 Everyone needs a classic pumpkin muffin recipe in their repertoire, and this is mine.
 It’s easy to make with simple ingredients – no mixer required!

-7 Pumpkin Muffins in a serving dish
+7 Pumpkin Muffins in a serving bowl lined with parchment paper.

-Pumpkin Muffins: Ingredients & Substituitons
+Pumpkin Muffins: Ingredients & Substitutions

 Let’s discuss the ingredients in these pumpkin muffins, as well as possible substitutions.

-overhead photo of the labeled ingredients in this Pumpkin Muffin recipe
+overhead photo of the labeled ingredients in this Pumpkin Muffin recipe like flour, cinnamon, pumpkin, sugar, butter, eggs and spices.

 • Granulated sugar.
 Any white granulated sugar works great in this recipe.
 I use organic cane sugar.

-overhead view of 5 Pumpkin Muffins, the middle one has a bite taken out of it
+overhead view of 5 Pumpkin Muffins, the middle one has a bite taken out of it so the moist fluffy texture is visible.

 How To Make Pumpkin Muffins